WVUResearchComputing/WVUResearchComputing.github.io/index.rst

    `WVU Research Computing - HPC HelpDesk <https://helpdesk.hpc.wvu.edu>`_

 If your research was possible thanks to the use of our clusters, please acknowledge the support using these comments:
-For Spruce Knob:

-    "Computational resources were provided by the WVU Research Computing Spruce Knob HPC cluster, which is funded in part by NSF EPS-1003907."

 For Thorny Flat: